Hermenegild: Imprisonment and death

 Goiswintha, however, brought about another alienation within the family.
 Hermenegild was imprisoned in Tarragona or Toledo.
 During his captivity in the tower of Seville, an Arian bishop was sent to Hermenegild for Easter but he would not accept the Eucharist from him.
 King Liuvigild ordered him beheaded; he was executed on 13 April 585.

 He had one son by his wife named Athanagild after his matrilineal great-grandfather king Athanagild.
 They both tried to seek refuge in Constantinople after his execution, but it was refused while they were already in Sicily.
 She then returned to the Frankish Kingdom, where her son remained under her and her mother's custody.

+Reputation and legacy

+Hermenegild's reputation as a Catholic martyr is not present in contemporary Spanish accounts, such as John of Biclaro's Chronicon continuans Victorem Tunnunensem and Isidore of Seville's Historia de regibus Gothorum, Vandalorum et Suevorum, which mention only his revolt and not his conversion.
+The French chronicler Gregory of Tours, in his Decem Libri Historiarum, recounts Hermenegild's conversion and credits it as the cause of his rebellion; however, he judges Hermenegild harshly as a traitor.
+Of Hermenegild, Gregory wrote: "Poor prince, he did not realize that the judgment of God hangs over anyone who makes such plans against his own father, even if that father be a heretic."
+It is the Italian Pope Gregory I who first identifies Hermenegild as a martyr.
+Writing in his Dialogues, Pope Gregory states that Hermenegild was killed after refusing communion from an Arian bishop.
+Pope Gregory credited Hermenegild's death as inspiring his brother Reccared's conversion, and thus the conversion of the Visigoth kingdom, saying that Reccared "could never have effected all this, if king Hermigildus had not died for the testimony of true religion; for, as it is written: Unless the grain of wheat falling into the earth doth die, itself remaineth alone; but if it die it bringeth forth much fruit."
+It is chiefly on Pope Gregory's assessment that Hermenegild's subsequent legacy rests.